prathimacode-hub/ML-ProjectKart/README.md

 **Note** : One should follow these templates while creating a new issue or pull request.
 Else, 'LGM-SOC' label won't be assigned neither your contributions would count.
 This is to ensure that we know you as a 'LGM-SOC' participant.
+If you had taken up the issue, that's already in the "Issues" tab.
+You should mention yourself as 'LGM-SOC' participant.

 <h2>📝Project Structure</h2>